Signal transduction: Integrins

 Integrins are produced by a wide variety of cells; they play a role in cell attachment to other cells and the extracellular matrix and in the transduction of signals from extracellular matrix components such as fibronectin and collagen.
 Ligand binding to the extracellular domain of integrins changes the protein's conformation, clustering it at the cell membrane to initiate signal transduction.
 Integrins lack kinase activity; hence, integrin-mediated signal transduction is achieved through a variety of intracellular protein kinases and adaptor molecules, the main coordinator being integrin-linked kinase.
 As shown in the adjacent picture, cooperative integrin-RTK signaling determines the timing of cellular survival, apoptosis, proliferation, and differentiation.

 Important differences exist between integrin-signaling in circulating blood cells and non-circulating cells such as epithelial cells; integrins of circulating cells are normally inactive.
 For example, cell membrane integrins on circulating leukocytes are maintained in an inactive state to avoid epithelial cell attachment; they are activated only in response to stimuli such as those received at the site of an inflammatory response.
 In a similar manner, integrins at the cell membrane of circulating platelets are normally kept inactive to avoid thrombosis.
 Epithelial cells (which are non-circulating) normally have active integrins at their cell membrane, helping maintain their stable adhesion to underlying stromal cells that provide signals to maintain normal functioning.

 In plants, there are no bona fide integrin receptors identified to date; nevertheless, several integrin-like proteins were proposed based on structural homology with the metazoan receptors.
 Plants contain integrin-linked kinases that are very similar in their primary structure with the animal ILKs.
 In the experimental model plant Arabidopsis thaliana, one of the integrin-linked kinase genes, ILK1, has been shown to be a critical element in the plant immune response to signal molecules from bacterial pathogens and plant sensitivity to salt and osmotic stress.
 ILK1 protein interacts with the high-affinity potassium transporter HAK5 and with the calcium sensor CML9.

 Toll-like receptors

 When activated, toll-like receptors (TLRs) take adapter molecules within the cytoplasm of cells in order to propagate a signal.
-Four adaptor molecules are known to be involved in signaling, which are Myd88, TIRAP, TRIF, and TRAM.
+Five adaptor molecules are known to be involved in signaling, which are Myd88, TIRAP, TRIF, TRAM, and SARM1.
 These adapters activate other intracellular molecules such as IRAK1, IRAK4, TBK1, and IKKi that amplify the signal, eventually leading to the induction or suppression of genes that cause certain responses.
 Thousands of genes are activated by TLR signaling, implying that this method constitutes an important gateway for gene modulation.